robwschlegel/MHWapp/README.md

     * /MHW_cat_historic.png - This is a summary of the annual results of MHWs from 1982 to the present.
     * /MHW_cat_summary_*.png - These figures contain the visual summary og each year.
   * /metadata/ - This folder contains metadata used for the processing and visualisation of daily MHWs.
+    * /metadata.R - This script is used to create or load the metadata objects used in this project.
     * /final_dates.Rdata - This file contains the dates for all of the final processed OISST data available.
     * /prelim_dates.Rdata - This file contains the dates of the preliminary OISST data.
 Usually this will be for the most recent two weeks until the data become finalised.
     * /map_base.Rdata - This is a global map that works nicely with _ggplot2_.
 It is not used in the Tracker.